amvillegas/StMoMo/README.Rmd

 StMoMo
 ========================================================

-StMoMo (Sthocastic Mortality Modelling) is an R package providing functions to specify and fit stochastic mortality models including the Lee-Carter models, the CBD model the APC model.
+StMoMo (Stochastic Mortality Modelling) is an R package providing functions to specify and fit stochastic mortality models including the Lee-Carter models, the CBD model, and the APC model.
 The package also includes tools for analysing the goodness of fit of the models and performing mortality projections and simulations

-The package is still under development, but the current version provides has many of the final functionalities.
-For instance you can you StMoMo to fit, forecast, and simulate a Lee-Carte model with the code:
+The package is still under development, but the current version provides many of the final functionalities.
+For instance, you can use StMoMo to fit, forecast, and simulate a Lee-Carte model with the code:

  ```R